brokenbile/translation_models_metric_evaluation/readme.md

 * ROUGE (Recall-Oriented Understudy for Gisting Evaluation)
 * METEOR (Metric for Evaluation of Translation with Explicit ORdering).

+The models used for evaluation include Helsinki-NLP/Opus, Facebook/NLLB, as well as a statistic-based translation

 Additionally, a fine-tuned model was developed using the T5-Small model to perform translations from French to English.
 This fine-tuned model was trained using data obtained from this Kaggle dataset

 https://www.kaggle.com/datasets/dhruvildave/en-fr-translation-dataset

-Metric evaluation was done using the same subset of the Kaggle dataset.
+Metric evaluation was done using a subset of the Kaggle dataset.